 116:35:02 McCandless: Roger.

-[Ed will deploy the SIDE/CCIG about 55 feet southeast of the Central Station, rather than the northeast location shown in his deployment sketch.
+[Ed will deploy the SIDE/CCIG about 55 feet southeast of the Central Station, as indicated in the deployment sketch.
 Al is releasing Boyd bolts on the Central Station.]116:35:04 Mitchell: Say, Houston, relative to the CCIG, since we have these ridges to the south of us and this thing is being deployed somewhat in a hollow, is this going to upset the investigators?

 116:35:21 McCandless: Stand by.
 We'll get you an answer on that.
 (Pause)